sunpy/sunpy/docs/tutorial/acquiring_data/hek.rst

     |  Data descriptors defined here:
     |
     |  __dict__
-    |      dictionary for instance variables
+    |      dictionary for instance variables (if defined)
     |
     |  __weakref__
-    |      list of weak references to the object
+    |      list of weak references to the object (if defined)
     |
     |  ----------------------------------------------------------------------
     |  Data and other attributes defined here: